itztrmin/Emoji-Scrapr/README.md

 **User token — your account, your risk**
 Discord in browser → `F12` → Network tab → click a channel → grab `Authorization` from the request headers.

+> Either way — the bot or account behind that token has to actually be **in** the server you're targeting.
+It can't read a server it hasn't joined.

 `SERVER_ID` comes from right-clicking the server icon in Discord (needs Developer Mode on in settings).